 5. A successful drainage strategy should include considerations of future maintenance.
 Only certain types of SuDS components are sewers and are therefore adoptable.
-Early consultation with the water company is recommended.
-Where SuDS components are used that are not sewers and therefore are not adoptable by water companies, the water companies would strongly encourage the adoption of those components by other bodies that will ensure that they are maintained in perpetuity.
+Early consultation with the sewerage company is recommended.
+Where SuDS components are used that are not sewers and therefore are not adoptable by sewerage companies, the sewerage companies would strongly encourage the adoption of those components by other bodies that will ensure that they are maintained in perpetuity.
 The designer should also consider the interaction of the components and any cross-linked maintenance requirements.